 Creating A Collaborative Playlist

-You can enable collaboration in either place:
+You can enable collaboration in either place:- While creating a new playlist

 - Later by editing the playlist or toggling Collaborative from the playlist context menu